Digital shield in cyberspace with a person selecting it with their finger.

 Employee online training

-Online training for employees (including student employees) is moving to Workday.
-Employees who need to take the training will be notified via Workday when it reopens.
+Online training for employees (including student employees) has moved to Workday.
+Employees who need to take the training will be notified via email from Workday 30 days before their training is due.

 Student online training